-The SAR Signal Processing team produces image products to support earth observation activities.
+The SAR Signal Processing department produces image products to support earth observation activities.
 Important application areas include the measurement and analysis of earthquakes and movement associated with volcanoes and glaciers.

 Synthetic Aperture Radar (SAR)